Taught course

 Highlights

-• Our Department of Politics is a world-renowned centre of original, influential research.
+• Birkbeck is a world-renowned centre of original, influential research in politics.
 Our academic staff are international authorities in their respective fields, publishing and delivering stimulating teaching in a wide range of political topics.

 • Our location in central London puts us at the heart of the UK’s political life and at the centre of academic London.
 You can walk down to Parliament and Whitehall, while Bloomsbury contains some of the world’s most famous libraries and centres of research.
 Our departmental building was once a key location for members of the Bloomsbury Group, so you could be studying in rooms that have hosted distinguished visitors, including T.S.
 Eliot, George Bernard Shaw and Maynard Keynes.